penciledin/solopress/_toast/2019-01-20-Late-Summer-Cloud-Gradient.md

 date: 2019-01-20 09:30:00
 number: 30
 description: |
-  California has had it’s fair share of fires lately.
+  California has had its fair share of fires lately.
 Families displaced, homes lost.
 As I’ve moved through this last year, it has been not just a time of loss but also a chance for new starts; planting, replanting, transplanting.
 May you all be safe in this unpredictable world.
 image: /img/toast/030-Late-Summer-Cloud-Gradient.jpg
 image-caption: Photo Courtesy Brian Landis
 notes: It’s like putting the seeds to bed.